Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Discussion and Conclusions

 \subsection{Sensitivity Analysis}

 Identification of the ATME via selection on observables relies on the assumption that all variables that confound the relationship between the moderator and the outcome are conditioned upon.
-Of course, as with the estimation of simple treatment effects using observational data, it is impossible to know and difficult to argue that every possible confounder has been observed.
+Of course, as with the estimation of ATEs using observational data, it is impossible to know and difficult to argue that every possible confounder has been observed.
 Instead, the practical question is: How serious is the bias likely to be due to unobserved confounders, and how sensitive is the estimate of interest---the ATE in the simple context, and the ATME in the context of this study---to the existence of such remaining bias?
 Answering this question can be done by pairing subject-matter expertise with a rigorous sensitivity analysis.

-In addition to being easy and transparent to implement, the parallel estimation framework also allows for an adaptation of ATE sensitivity analysis to the causal moderation context.
-Appendix D in the SM develops and presents a sensitivity analysis for estimation of the ATME using the parallel estimation framework, along with an application.
+The parallel estimation framework allows for an adaptation of ATE sensitivity analysis to the causal moderation context.
+Appendix D in the SM develops and presents an ATME sensitivity analysis, along with an application.